Emmyphung/psychiatric-readmission-prediction/README.md

-# psychiatric-readmission-prediction
+Predicting Psychiatric Readmission from Clinical Notes

-Predicting psychiatric readmission from clinical notes using LSTM and BERT WILL UPDATE
+WILL UPDATE